Overview

 The function fills the provided buffer with random bytes for the specified length.
 These bytes could be used for various cryptographic operations requiring randomness such as key generation or nonces.

-The random number generator provided by TQ42 Cryptography is not inherently thread-safe, meaning that simultaneous access by multiple threads could lead to unpredictable results.
-In a multi-threaded program, the caller is responsible for ensuring that access to the random number generator is properly synchronized, such as through the use of mutexes or other synchronization mechanisms.
+The random number generator provided by TQ42 Cryptography is not inherently thread-safe, meaning that simultaneous access by multiple threads to generator in single context could lead to unpredictable results.
+In a multi-threaded program, the caller is responsible for ensuring that access to the random number generator is properly synchronized, such as through the use of mutexes or other synchronization mechanisms if a single context can be used as random source in multiple threads.
+Using different contexts in different threads is thread-safe.

 Example